renovatebot/renovate/docs/usage/self-hosted-experimental.md

 # Self-hosted experimental environment variables

-The following enironment variables are "experimental" because:
+The following environment variables are "experimental" because:

 - They are not commonly needed
 - They are typically an effort to work around some other service's or platform's problem